- What are the minimum requirements for the graduate programs (Ph.D. and M.A.)?

 Usually we notify the applicants of the fall admissions around early March.
 The early communications are usually through email and phone calls (so it is important to make sure your email address and phone number are reachable).
 The official admission letter (and I-20 for international students) will arrive in mail from the Graduate School.

-As of the 2011/2012 academic year, we are not aware of a way for an applicant to check the application status online.
+Currently, we are not aware of a way for an applicant to check the application status online.

 We send an email to an applicant to notify him/her of our recommendation of admission/rejection as soon as we make a decision, usually in early March.
 However, our email is only a recommendation to the Graduate School.
 You should wait for the official admission letter and I-20 before you make travel plans.
 It generally takes twelve weeks between the time we send you the email and the time the Graduate Schools sends out the official admission letter and I-20.
 You should also add at least another week or two for the mail to arrive at your address.
 If your financial affidavit is not on file when we notify you of our recommendation, you should count the twelve weeks from the time we receive your affidavit.